 Ask students increasingly difficult questions, such as 35 + 10, 11, 12, 20, 30, and so on.

 Make cards.
 Write the starting number on one side of the card and the number to be added on the other side.
-The "human calculator" puts her finger on the starting number and the other students enter that number into their calculators.
+The "human calculator" puts their finger on the starting number and the other students enter that number into their calculators.

 Turn the card over to show students the number to add.
 Do not write the entire question on the same side of the card, as students using a calculator may be faster.